cymonegates/SVI_R_Script/README.md

 3. Insert your census API key into line 27  (if you do not have one there is guidance in the R script)
 4. Set your parameters in Section 2
 5. Comment lines 27 and 30
-6. Run the entire code
+6. Run the entire script
 7. Use the data :partying_face:

 # Notes and Considerations